kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 You don’t have to hold elections.
 You can simply announce the result of your ‘dialogue’ with the community and say that the sub-committee has reached a consensus - but it’s more fun with a mock election.

 We’d recommend drafting up a series of votes that include the options that the committee wants, as well as a heavily censored option, and then the option that the dissident/s propose.
 As this is a rigged election, we don’t let the dissident/s vote, only ourselves.
 To make it even more entertaining, you can keep the dissident/s in the loop by informing them that you are voting.
 Poll the results.
 Let them see it.
-(It told you this was fun).
+(I told you this was fun).

 ### Step 5.
 Bury it

 You’ll probably want to avoid announcing the result to the broader community.
 This may stir up controversy and you may even get reactions from dissidents and public blow-back.
-Who needs *that*?
+Who needs *that* kind of hassle?
 A better option is to bury the issue.
 It's best to do this quietly, outside the pātimokkha.
 Just say it’s for ‘expediency’ or something – use your own words, I’m sure you’ll come up with something.

-So that’s the *modus operandi* we'd recommend for making decsisions in the monastery.
+So that’s the *modus operandi* we'd recommend for making decisions in the monastery.
 I hope you’ve enjoyed reading about is as much as I enjoy participating in it.
 It’s a fine art that has been refined over generations, and we’re proud of it.
 We hope you take these steps, make them your own, and strengthen your communities.

 - Peace